 Retrieval character string selects whether messages are to be retrieved and displayed line by line or in units of multiple lines for messages logged at the same time.
 The default is "in units of multiple lines."

 Selects whether information is displayed starting from the latest or oldest information.
+The default is "latest information."

 This section describes how to display disk error statistics information.